alsiola/form-and-function/README.md

 * `validation.atLeast` - Is the value at least some length.
 * `validation.atMost` - Is the value at most some length.
 * `validation.numeric` - Is the value numeric only.
+* `validation.matches` - Does the value match that of another field

 They can be used as follows: